Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 G1.
 Use PSA Crypto drivers when available.
 G2.
 Allow isolation of long-term secrets (for example, private keys).
 G3.
-Allow isolation of short-term secrets (for example, TLS sesssion keys).
+Allow isolation of short-term secrets (for example, TLS session keys).
 G4.
 Have a clean, unified API for Crypto (retire the legacy API).
 G5.
 Code size: compile out our implementation when a driver is available.